justinfarrelldev/Thor-Game-Engine/README.md

 # Features
 **31st Oct, 2019**
-- Can export games to a new webpage (.zip file with HTML file inside) with a single custom script included
+- Can export games to a new webpage (.zip file with HTML file and scripts inside) with a single custom script included
 - Can test games inside of Thor's game window (left side) using the play button
-- Can use a custom script (Javascript) to control the game
+- Can use multiple custom scripts (Javascript) to control the game
 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
 **31st Oct, 2019**
-- Added support for .zip file export.
-This will allow further expansion of the engine with image support and support for multiple scripts without one massive HTML file.
+- Added support for multiple scripts on build (in-engine support for multiple scripts is very limited and does not work most of the time - stick with the inline script)

 # How to Use Thor
 As of right now, Thor can work client-side correctly for testing out games.
 However, it cannot